krzysztof-gronski/Movies-Browser/README.md

 * [Developers](#Developers)

 ## Description
-Brilliant application that will take you into cinematic world, which allows you to explore throughout plenty of glamorous movies extracted from tremendous database.
-Unquestionably any daredevil user is predestined But let me aware you.. the legend says it's addictive one.
+Brilliant application that will take a user into cinematic world, which allows one to explore throughout plenty of glamorous movies extracted from tremendous database.
+Unquestionably any daredevil user is predestined to dive deeply within endless library of comprehensive dossier covering popular movies, its crew and charmfull actors.
+But let me aware you.. the legend says it's addictive one.

+zachwyt plakaty
+garnished with
+dodatkowo app
 enjoy
 countless
 aware